 To read more about the Women’s Voice and Leadership Initiative, and our policy brief on the subject click here.

-To read our report on our convening with Global Affairs Canada in Mach 2017 click here.
+To read our report on our convening with Global Affairs Canada in March 2017 and January 2018 click here.

 For related media releases click here.